keel-hq/keel.sh/README.md

 ## Easy as 1, 2, 3

-1. Deploy Keel into your cluster, installation instructions can be found [TODO]
+1. Deploy Keel into your cluster, installation instructions can be found [here](/docs/#installation).

 2. Modify your deployment manifest with policy annotations: